Private Alaska Bush Plane Photo Safari

-Photograph breathtaking aerial views of craggy coastline, rugged peaks draped in glacial ice, impossibly blue melt water, and experience landing on a remote body of water to take in a pristine place few have seen.
+Hire your own Alaska Bush Pilot to take you to locations with breathtaking aerial views of craggy coastline, rugged peaks draped in glacial ice, impossibly blue melt water.
+Experience landing on a remote body of water to take in a pristine place few have seen.
 This Alaska bush plane photo safari is one of the most expansive and authentic ways possible to see and photograph Alaska.
-Better yet, you’ll be aboard an aircraft captained by experienced Alaskan bush pilot, Mark Stadsklev.
+Better yet, you’ll be aboard an aircraft captained by experienced Alaskan pilot and photographer, Mark Stadsklev.
 Mark has been flying in Alaska for more the 25 years and is a top-notch photographer in his own right, whose work has been published in National Geographic, Stearns, and Air and Space.
 He knows what it takes to get THE shot, and will fly you to some of his favorite locations in his favorite region of the state: Prince William Sound.
-You’ll receive Mark’s undivided attention and photographic support on this private tour, from moment of check-in [when he’ll provide an overview of the day’s trip ahead] to touch down at the end of an exhilarating day.
-Lunch is provided.
+You’ll receive Mark’s undivided attention and photographic support along the way, from moment of check-in [when he’ll provide an overview of the day’s trip ahead] to touch down at the end of an exhilarating excursion.

 This is a moderate activity that involves walking short distances up and downhill, on stairs and uneven terrain.
 Weather conditions may range from rain, wind, and sun, and temperatures from 45°F (7 °C) to 80°F (27°C).
 This Anchorage photo tour departs in all weather (barring a weather advisory).
 Some of the best photo ops happen during rain, snow or fog, and wildlife tends to be more active in cool, wet weather.

 - Hotel pickup and drop-off